frederic-perez/AmE-dictionary/data/idioms.md

 __grind to a halt__ To halt progression very abruptly, especially in an ultimately detrimental or undesirable manner.
 Likened to a machine or automobile that stops functioning due to the grinding of gears. _Our project will grind to a halt if the CEO pulls his approval._
 __grind__ __3__ _n informal_ A tedious or laborious routine, especially of work or study. _I’m lucky to have a job in today’s economy, but this daily grind is starting to get me down._
 __gripe about (someone or something)__ :dart::two: To complain, often continually and in an irritating manner, about someone or something. _I turned the thermostat up, so you all can stop griping about how cold it is in here, thanks._
-__grit (one’s) teeth__ __2__ To become resolved to do or accept something particularly difficult or unpleasant. _If you hate this class so much, you better grit your teeth and get a passing grade so that you don’t have to take it again next year._
+__grit (one’s) teeth__ :four: __1__ To clench one’s teeth, as from anger, pain, or displeasure. _The doctor didn’t have any anesthetic, so all I could do was grit my teeth while he stitched the wound in my leg._ __2__ To become resolved to do or accept something particularly difficult or unpleasant. _If you hate this class so much, you better grit your teeth and get a passing grade so that you don’t have to take it again next year._
 __grody__ _slang_ Disgusting or repulsive.
 The term possibly derives from the word “grotesque.” _Ugh, that smell is seriously grody—I’m practically gagging._
 __grok__ :two::hammer:
 __groom (someone) for (something)__